mab253/designII-fall2022/README.md

 - how to integrate user testing and colleague feedback into an iterative build process
 - how to give and receive constructive criticism
 - how to debug, problem solve, and "get unstuck" as programmers
-- how to present your work, to fellow engineers and others
+- how to document and present your work, to fellow engineers and others
 - how to create a community for building, critiquing, and supporting each other's work

 <img src="https://github.com/mab253/designII-fall2022/blob/2f16054fbfb2fb212c6400e157d03eece78d4dc1/0.jpg" width="300"></img>